mrborges23/mutation_models/README.md

 If you want to know more about the mechanics of these models, our should read the first section of:
 * Borges (2024) Evalutating the rarity of mutations in population genetics inferences biorXiv

-I order to start
+To run these estimator you will need two (or three) things:
+* the sampled frequency spectrum or the allelic counts
+* the mutation rate
+* if you want to consider possible errors in the mutation rate, its standard deviation is also necessary

 ## The allelic counts
 Image that you inspect the allelic content (alleles 0 and 1) of a sampled of 10 inidividuals in a particular genomic position.
-You can see that the frequency of a certain allele may vary between 0 and $M$, these extremes representing when none or all the sampled individuals have it.
-If we further sampled S genomic positions and count the number of positions in which the allele 1 appears 0, 1, ..., M times among the sampled individuals, you have the empirical sampled frequency spectrum.
-An visuall example follows.
+You can see that the frequency of a certain allele may vary between 0 and $M$, these extremes representing when none or all the sampled individuals have the said allele.
+If you further sample $S$ genomic positions and count the number of positions in which the allele 1 appears in $0$, $1$, $...$ and $M$ of sampled individuals, you have obtained the empirical sampled site frequency spectrum.
+An visual example follows.

-Imagine that I sample 12 genomic positions in a four individuals with the following (very realistic) sequences
+Imagine that you sample 12 genomic positions five individuals with the following (very realistic) sequences

 ```
 Individual 1 |  A A A A A C C C C C C A